If you are ready to help your boy take a step towards recovery and rehabilitation from addiction, we’ll make it as easy as possible.

 Step 4 – Make a Deposit

-A financial deposit is required before a bed will be reserved for your child.
-When the child enters the program, the entire deposit will be applied to his tuition bill.
-This deposit is nonrefundable.
+If you agree to move forward, a financial deposit is required before a bed will be reserved for your child.
+When your child enters the program, the entire deposit will be applied toward the treatment/tuition bill.
+This deposit is nonrefundable, since we will be reserving a space and not allowing another family to take it.

 Step 5 – Complete Enrollment Forms